Skip to content

 Set the schedule or trigger

-Determine when outcomes should be delivered: immediately on EDGAR publication, on a daily schedule, or both.
+Determine when the monitor should deliver updates: immediately on EDGAR publication, on a daily schedule, or both.
 Specify freshness and latency requirements.

 3